xrf/thesis/src/angular-momentum-coupling.md

 ## Angular momentum diagrams

 Angular momentum diagrams, originally introduced by Jucys (whose name is also translated as Yutsis) [@Yutsis1962], provide a graphical way to manipulate expressions of coupling coefficients of angular momentum states.
-Our presentation  of diagrams differs from [@Yutsis1962; @WORMER200659; @BalcarLovesey2009] in the treatment of arrows.
-In other literature, arrows are used to distinguish between covariant and contravariant angular momenta.
-However, we treat them mechanically as 1-jm symbols.^[Conversion from our presentation to the traditional presentation in, say, [@WORMER200659] done by a two-step process:  (1) use diagrammatic rules to ensure that every internal line has an arrow and that every arrow on external lines (if any) point *away* from the terminal; (2) on any remaining external lines with no arrows, draw an arrow pointing toward the terminal.
+Our presentation of diagrams differs from [@Yutsis1962; @WORMER200659; @BalcarLovesey2009] in the treatment of arrows.^[Conversion from our presentation to the traditional presentation in, say, [@WORMER200659] is done by a two-step process:  (1) use diagrammatic rules to ensure that every internal line has an arrow and that every arrow on external lines (if any) point *away* from the terminal; (2) on any remaining external lines with no arrows, draw an arrow pointing toward the terminal.
 Now the diagram can be interpreted in the traditional manner.
 To convert back, simply revert step (2): delete all arrows on external lines that point toward the terminal.]
+In other literature, arrows are used to distinguish between covariant and contravariant angular momenta.
+However, we treat them mechanically as 1-jm symbols (see [@Sec:1jm]).
 Other differences in presentation are largely superficial.
 For practical reasons we do not use graphics to describe $\sqrt{2 j + 1}$ factors unlike [@BalcarLovesey2009].

 ### Nodes